materialsproject/pymatgen/docs/usage.rst

 calculate reaction energies.
 For example, reusing the Li-O data we have saved in the above step::

-   from pymatgen.borg.hive import VaspToComputedEntryDrone from pymatgen.borg.queen import BorgQueen from pymatgen.analysis.reaction_calculator import ComputedReaction
+   from pymatgen.apps.borg.hive import VaspToComputedEntryDrone from pymatgen.apps.borg.queen import BorgQueen from pymatgen.analysis.reaction_calculator import ComputedReaction

    # These three lines assimilate the data into ComputedEntries.